 When you purchase or download a resource from our website or enquire about our training or education services, we may use the contact information you provide to tell you about related products or services that may be of interest to you.

-We do not normally collect sensitive personal data.
-In the rare event you provide us with any sensitive personal data, we will take extra care to ensure your rights are protected.
+We do not normally collect special category (or sensitive) personal data (for example, information about your health, religion, racial or ethnic origins) or information about criminal offenses.
+In the rare event you provide us with any special category personal data, we will take extra care to ensure your rights are protected.